 - 9.1.
-The promotor is responsible for supervising the doctoral candidate throughout the entire Doctoral Programme and in the preparation of the doctoral dissertation.
+The promotor is responsible for supervising the doctoral candidate throughout the entire Doctoral Programme and in preparing the doctoral dissertation.
 There will be regular consultations between the promotor and the doctoral candidate.
-The supervision provided will aim to ensure that: - a. the research is conducted in accordance with Article 5: - the draft doctoral dissertation is submitted and approved within a reasonable time period after the start of the doctoral research: - the doctoral candidate develops to become a fullyfledged scientific researcher: - the doctoral candidate follows and successfully completes the DE Programme: - e. the progress of the doctoral candidate is regularly discussed and the resulting agreements are set down in writing in a system designated for this and submitted to the Faculty Graduate School. - 9.2.
-If a copromotor has been appointed, the duties and authority described in these Regulations will be exercised jointly by the promotor and copromotor as far as is possible.
-In that case, the use of the term promotor in these Regulations will also include the copromotor where applicable. - 9.3.
-The promotor will assess the draft doctoral dissertation in accordance with the requirements the promotor sets as the basis for awarding the doctorate on the grounds of the promotor's responsibility for the doctoral dissertation.
-In assessing the draft doctoral dissertation, the promotor will take account of the following factors: - a. the relevance of the subject; - the importance of the problem definition and its precise formulation; - c. the originality of its treatment; - the scientific nature of the research: organisation, analysis, processing of materials and synthesis; - e. the presence of creative suggestions with regard to the area of science treated in the doctoral dissertation: - f. a critical confrontation of the candidate's conclusions with existing theories or views: - g. a balanced structure in the doctoral dissertation; clarity of style, correct and appropriate use of language;
+The supervision provided will aim to ensure that: - a. the research is conducted in accordance with Article 5; - the draft doctoral dissertation is submitted and approved within a reasonable period after the start of the doctoral research; - the doctoral candidate develops to become a fully fledged scientific researcher; - the doctoral candidate follows and successfully completes the DE Programme; - e. the progress of the doctoral candidate is regularly discussed, and the resulting agreements are set down in writing in a system designated for this and submitted to the Faculty Graduate School. - 9.2.
+In case a copromotor has been appointed, the tasks and authority formulated in these Regulations shall, as far as possible be jointly exercised by the promotor and copromotor.
+In this case, the use of the term promotor in these Regulations shall also be understood the copromotor, where applicable. - 9.3.
+The promotor assesses the draft doctoral dissertation based on the requirements that the promotor sets for the dissertation as the basis for awarding the doctorate, considering the promotor's responsibility for the doctoral dissertation.

+In assessing the draft doctoral dissertation, the promotor will take account of the following factors:

+- a. the relevance of the subject; - b. the importance of the problem definition and its precise formulation; - c. the originality of the approach and process: - the scientific nature of the research: organisation, analysis, processing of materials and synthesis: - e. the presence of creative suggestions with regard to the area of science treated in the doctoral dissertation: - f. a critical confrontation of the candidate's conclusions with existing theories or views: - g. a balanced structure in the doctoral dissertation; clarity of style, correct and appropriate use of language;

-- the absence of anything at odds with public order or decency: - i. the absence of plagiarism, and - i. the other provisions stipulated in Article 5.2. - 9.4.
+- the absence of anything at odds with public order or decency; - i. the absence of plagiarism, and - i. the other provisions stipulated in Article 5.2. - 9.4.
 In consultation with the doctoral candidate and other persons involved in preparing the draft doctoral dissertation, the promotor can propose changes and/or additions.